 9. Reduce your customers reliance on paper Give customers your email address, or phone as a first point of contact.
 List your email address and phone number on your website, and business card.
 Deliver documents via email, and invest in digital signing technologies to reduce printing requirements.

 10. Get everyone involved!
 Procrastination is often the hardest nut to crack.
 We know how to be greener, but we sometimes lack the incentive.
 Getting everyone in the office involved will encourage change and keep everyone accountable to the rest of the team.
 Setting challenges and targets is an effective way to get the office team on board.
 Don’t forget – small changes can make a big difference.
 What is it you are about to do after you finish reading this?
 Can you do it with less waste?
-Consider these options and grow your own office policies about reducing waste.
+Consider Reducing Office Waste and grow your own office policies about Reducing Office Waste.